Summer Language Programs

 Program Eligibility and Credits

 This program qualifies as a FLAS-approved program with 140 contact hours of language instruction.
 It is available to students seeking credit in intermediate and advanced Portuguese levels only.
 Student applicants must be in good academic standing and have at least a current cumulative grade point average of 2.5.
-Non-Tulane and non-Vanderbilt students are required to have completed two outside-institution Portuguese language course, or have otherwise reached intermediate-level proficiency if they are seeking credit for PORT 2050.
+Non-Vanderbilt students are required to have completed two outside-institution Portuguese language course, or have otherwise reached intermediate-level proficiency if they are seeking credit for PORT 2050.
 Students may be interviewed to determine their Portuguese language skill level during the application process.
-Non-Tulane and non-Vanderbilt students are welcome to apply, but should confirm with their home university that their credits will transfer.
+Non-Vanderbilt students are welcome to apply, but should confirm with their home university that their credits will transfer.
 Course syllabi from previous years are available upon request.

 TBD: Final program price will depend on enrollment and mode of instruction.
 Tuition will not exceed $5,000 and total program costs (which include tuition and housing and logistics fees) will not exceed $7,800.